Contents

 • The Harmonized System (HS) codes are a standardized numerical method of classifying traded products.
 FSC product types are a general description of outputs based on the classification system specified in FSC-STD-40-004a.
 FSC standards apply to all products within the forest matrix, while the EUDR requires the reporting of specific HS codes, detailed in EUDR Annex I.

 This means that not every FSC-certified organization will fall under the provisions of the EUDR, but for those who trade in products that are listed in Annex I, compliance with the EUDR will be required.
-To bridge the gap between HS codes and FSC Product Classification, FSC is working on a guidance tool so that organizations can match both classifications.
+To bridge the gap between HS codes and FSC Product Classification, FSC has published a guidance tool <FSC-GUI-40-004a> so that organizations can match both classifications.

-• Simplified due diligence (as described in Section 4.13 of the Regulatory Module) can be applied to any FSC claim (except FSC Recycled – out of scope), provided the conditions in the that section are met.
+• Simplified due diligence (as described in Section 4.13 of the FSC Regulatory Module) can be applied to any FSC claim (except FSC Recycled – out of scope), provided the conditions in the section are met.
 In addition to the EUDR three-tier risk system, the certificate holder needs to consider the risk designation from the applicable FSC Risk Assessment.
-Risk still needs to be mitigated if any non-negligible risk or any information on substantiated concerns is found.
+Risk still needs to be mitigated if any non-negligible risk (in the FSC Risk Assessment) or any information on substantiated concerns is found.
 Nonetheless, the certificate holder has to always assess the risk of mixing (Clause 4.10.7) and, where applicable, implement proportionate risk mitigation measures.

 • The Regulatory Module can be used for all control systems (transfer, credit, percentage).
 However, regardless of the control system used, a product group shall not have non-eligible inputs (non-controlled under the provisions of the Regulatory Module).